A Resolvent Approach to Metastability: Condition (H0) for critical zero-range processes

 On the other hand, for the second summation of \eqref{e_912}, we can enlarge $\mc{A}_{N,\,n}^{x,\,a}$ to $\mc{H}_{N-n,\,S\setminus\{x\}}$ so that the summation is bounded by

 by \cite[Proposition 4.1]{LMS}. \end{proof}

 \textbf{Acknowledgment.} C. L. has been partially supported by FAPERJ CNE E-26/201.207/2014, by CNPq Bolsa de Produtividade em Pesquisa PQ 303538/2014-7, by ANR-15-CE40-0020-01 LSD of the French National Research Agency.
 D. M. has received financial support from CNPq during the development of this paper.
-I. S. was supported by the Samsung Science and Technology Foundation (Project Number SSTF-BA1901-03).
+I. S. was supported by the Samsung Science and Technology Foundation (Project Number SSTF-BA1901-03) and National Research Foundation(NRF) of Korea grant funded by the Korea government(MSIT) (No. 2022R1F1A106366811 and 2022R1A5A600084012).